NaanProphet/launchpad-shruti-practice/README.md

 * [Scala by Manuel Op de Coul](http://www.huygens-fokker.org/scala/index.html) (not the language) for generating Kontakt Script files
   * I suppose these can be done by hand as well but 🤷🏾‍♂️
   * Included `bundle-scala.sh` uses Wine to bundle a runnable App!
 (Mac instructions on website badly out of date.)
+  * Otherwise, could run Scala on Windows/Linux and copy over the files.
 * Kontakt 5 or [Kontakt 6](https://www.native-instruments.com/en/products/komplete/samplers/kontakt-6/) in order to access the instrument editor (wrench icon)

   - Tested with Kontakt 5.8.1